CelliesProjects/OpenStreetMap-esp32/README.md

 ## Known issues

-- Does not handle wrapping at 180° yet so you will end up with half a map when requesting a map from that area in some cases.
+- Does not handle wrapping at 180° longitude yet so you will end up with half a map when requesting a map from that area in some cases.

 ## Screenshots and example code